maniartech/x/calc/docs/Quotient.md

 # calc.Quotient

-Quotient function returns only the integer portion of the result for division operation and discard the remainder.
+Quotient function returns only the integer portion of the result for division operation and discards the remainder.

 ## Syntax